brendankettle/LAMP/docs/UserGuide.md

 - Download a local copy of the LAMP repository to INSIDE this experiment folder.
 If you are working on multiple experiments, it helps to create an alias for each LAMP copy.
 - Make sure you push/pull all updates before and after working on the experiments or LAMP.

-Note that currently I am not expecting anybody to setup an experiment, I (BK) can do that.
+Note that currently I am not expecting anybody to setup an experiment repository, I (BK) can do that.
 Please ask if you need help with this.

 Requirements:
 - toml